Hi, my name is Tyler, and I don’t have the Internet.

 Ok, so what was the reason for this dinosauric approach to life?
 Well, fuller disclosure: I’m a recovering porn addict.
 I have been a porn addict most of my life.
 I found a porn magazine someone had haphazardly discarded in the woods near my house when I was seven with my friend.
 It did something to my brain I still can’t fully explain and has had painful repercussions for almost 30 years.
 One person’s careless act one day many years ago cast a very long shadow over my life, and I’m still coming to terms with it.

 Another reason is I’m married.
 I greatly value my wife and her feelings.
+(You can read her experience of working through my addiction HERE.)
 In a moment of clarity while we were still dating I told my wife about my addiction so it wouldn’t be a crushing secret to her later.
 And, lo and behold, she didn’t reject me.
 My wife remains a quiet, yet profound, picture of Jesus to me in that way.
 But, as our marriage progressed, we both realized marriage wouldn’t magically heal my addiction – that’s not how porn addiction works.
 And, as you can imagine, it did a number on us.
 So, what could we do?
 I tried support groups (they help a ton of people, they just didn’t help me), I tried therapy (very helpful for me, but it’s not an instant cure – more of a long, slow walk through the abyss inside), but while I was slowly getting better, our marriage was suffering now.
 I felt very distant from my wife.
 I felt very distant from God.
 It was dark.

 During this time, I had a talk with Marshall Brown I’ll never forget.
 Remember him?
 He was the salmon-colored-pants-wearing pastor who worked here about 5 years ago.
 He did our pre-marriage counseling and was my Covenant Eyes accountability partner (oh yeah, that didn’t help me either).
 Well, he kindly agreed to stay on and counsel me after my wife and I got married.
 One of the most profound things he told me during that time was a statement not his own.
 He reminded me that Jesus had said in the Sermon on the Mount that “If your right eye causes you to sin, pluck it out.”
 I had always taken this to mean that it’s not your eye that’s causing you to sin; it’s your heart.
 And, of course, you can’t pluck your heart out – literal or figurative.
 But, Marshall said he thought it referred to “plucking out” anything that was provoking you to sin, even if it meant having to pluck out your eye – literally.
 What?!
 I thought about bringing church discipline charges against him for heresy, but, in time, I realized he might be right.
 (I’m kidding about the church discipline thing, by the way, for those of you who were unsure.
 Please don’t bring charges against me.)